 LPG AND SAFETY

 Driving on LPG is both safe and easy to do.
 Just like petrol, autogas vapour can ignite, but unlike petrol autogas is stored in a vehicle in a strong steel tank and that has a number of safety valves.
-They are much more puncture resistant and will survive much greater impacts than a typical petrol (gasoline), ethanol or diesel tank.
+They are much more puncture resistant and will survive much greater impacts than a typical petrol (gasoline) tank.

 What is truly amazing about this is that LPG autogas vehicles may actually be safer than petrol models.